Camillaneri/NiftyApp/README.md

 **Behavioural data** consists of all that data automatically collected by the application.
 The user can not control the recording of this data.
 The application will consistently collect all valuable interactions of the user with the system.

+This data can be later analysed therough a Structural Equation Model (SEM) analysis, providing a broader understanding of the variables involved in the study and their relationships.

 ### Tasks